sava17/jsonFormat/RFC.md

 ```

 ## Integration with front end UI
-If this is approved, then group SW602F20 will implement functionality in the frontend to convert from the proposed data standard into a data standard which can be represented visually using a framework like Chart.js.
+If this is approved, then group SW602F20 will implement functionality in the frontend, to convert from the proposed data standard into a data standard which can be represented visually using a framework like Chart.js.